juliankay/FakeGPS/README.md

 ## Questions?

-You can contact [@juliankay](https://twitter.com/juliankay) on Twitter, or open issues in this repository.

-Please note that I no longer use this tool, and at the time of this update I have not touched the code in about three years, so while you're free to create issues - I'm not going to be fixing them. :)
+Please note that I no longer use this tool, and at the time of this update I have not touched the code in about three years, so while you're free to create issues - I'm not going to be fixing them. ✌️